E-Book Reader Review: Amazon Kindle Touch, Wi-Fi, 6" E Ink Display

 The lack of Black and white covers bothers me a little, mainly because I’m not used to it, but I won’t let that get in the way of the convenience of taking a library with me on the road.

-I also find that the convenience of buying books for the Kindle is great, I’ll still buy physical books ,but purchasing is so easy, all I have to worry about is running out of space, and that’s not going to happen to me any time soon, because I only buy books I‘ve read already.
+I also find that the convenience of buying books for the Kindle is great, I’ll still buy physical books, but purchasing is so easy, all I have to worry about is running out of space, and that’s not going to happen to me anytime soon, because I only buy books I‘ve read already.
 It’s a great e-book reader, but if you want some of the newer features like video and streaming, you’ll have to purchase a newer model.
 This suits my needs perfectly and if you’re just looking for an e-book reader, you should buy the Amazon Kindle Touch.
-Mine works very well and I got it used where the only wear and tear was the case that came with it.
+Mine works very well and I got it used and the only wear and tear was the case that came with it.
 The Kindle itself works perfectly.

 It’s fantastic and I’ll be using it to read a lot of books in the near future.
 I was very blessed to get this $60 electronic for free so I’m going to enjoy it because I’ve been very blessed and now I can help people with their e-readers at my local library since I know how to use one so I can help them check out books for their Kindle or Nook when they come in asking for help.